FredHutch/VISCtemplates/inst/templates/pull_request_template.md

 ### Documentation (use for all PRs)

-- [ ] Appropriate README.md files have been updated
 - [ ] Necessary context for the analysis is documented
+- [ ] Appropriate project README.md files have been updated

 ### Code review (use for